-In the previous post we broke down the monolith into coarse-grained Macroservices based on their business domain purpose, that changed our architecture style from Monolith to Service based.
-We refrained from migrating to Microservices right after and decided to wait a little before taking next round.
+In the previous post, we broke down the monolith into coarse-grained Microservices based on their business domain purpose, which changed our architecture style from monolith to service-based.
+We refrained from migrating to Microservices right after and decided to wait a little before taking the next round.
 Now, as our application is stable and running smoothly, we are ready to take it further.
 So, without further delay, let’s get started.

 What is Microservice

 Micro is small.
 But how small, how many lines of code?
 This is not about lines of code, it’s about responsibilities.
-How many things the service is responsible for?
-A Microservices does one thing but it does it well.
-Speaking in Domain-Driven Design terms I would keep a microservice responsible for a scope as large as bounded context and as small as an aggregate.
+How many things is the service responsible for?
+A microservice does one thing, but it does it well.
+Speaking in Domain-Driven Design terms, I would keep a microservice responsible for a scope as large as a bounded context and as small as an aggregate.

-Microservice is independent unit of development.
-Each microservice can be developed completely independently, as long as we have agreed upon API.
-For each microservice we have an option to select a programming language and a framework that is “best tool for the job”.
+Microservice is an independent unit of development.
+Each microservice can be developed completely independently, as long as we have agreed upon an API.
+For each microservice, we have an option to select a programming language and a framework that is the “best tool for the job”.
 We are not bound to a single choice for an entire system.
-One programming language may be a good fit for implementing one part of a system, but terrible choice for the other.
+One programming language may be a good fit for implementing one part of a system, but a terrible choice for the other.

-Microservice is independent unit of deployment.
+Microservice is an independent unit of deployment.
 We can deploy a single microservice at any point in time without considering the rest of the system.
-Deployment of each microservice is independently reversible, if needed to.
+Deployment of each microservice is independently reversible, if needed.

-Microservice is independent unit of scale.
-One parts of a system may have to process more requests than the other, or even encounter different load patterns based on time of the day, day of the week end etc. We can run more or less instances of a microservice based on expected or current load.
-That allows to fine tune the balance between performance and cost of infrastructure.
+Microservice is an independent unit of scale.
+One part of a system may have to process more requests than the other, or even encounter different load patterns based on time of the day, day of the week, etc. We can run more or less instances of a microservice based on expected or current load.
+That allows us to fine-tune the balance between performance and cost of infrastructure.
 The difference can be significant, especially if running on a cloud infrastructure, e.g. AWS.

 Microservice functionality is available through API and API only.
 No other part of the system can access or directly manipulate the data microservice owns.

-As we can see Microservices are quite autonomous creatures: have API as a single point of contact and source of creating dependencies, responsible of one thing, have ownership of data, can be implemented, deployed and scaled independently.
+As we can see, microservices are quite autonomous creatures: they have an API as a single point of contact and source of creating dependencies, are responsible for one thing, have ownership of data, can be implemented, deployed, and scaled independently.

 How to get ready for Microservices

-As number of Microservices growth, the need for automation emerges.
-Managing deployment of hundreds or thousands of independent bits is very complex and error prone.
-Continuous Integration and Continuous Delivery (CI / CD) come to rescue.
-CI / CD can automatically check quality of code, verify behavior by running automated tests, package code and deploy a Microservice to production.
+As the number of microservices grows, the need for automation emerges.
+Managing the deployment of hundreds or thousands of independent bits is very complex and error-prone.
+Continuous Integration and Continuous Delivery (CI / CD) come to the rescue.
+CI / CD can automatically check the quality of code, verify behavior by running automated tests, package code, and deploy a microservice to production.

-We definitely need observability, that includes logs, metrics and alarms.
-With large amount of services running, we need tools that provide us with coherent view of our system health.
-We need automated notifications if anything goes wrong and ability to trace a problem back to an instance of running Microservice.
+We definitely need observability, that includes logs, metrics, and alarms.
+With a large number of services running, we need tools that provide us with a coherent view of our system health.
+We need automated notifications if anything goes wrong and the ability to trace a problem back to an instance of a running microservice.

-Teams need to be comfortable with all the tools and techniques in order to work effectively with microservices, therefore it will take some time to transition to this mode of operation.
+Teams need to be comfortable with all the tools and techniques in order to work effectively with microservices; therefore, it will take some time to transition to this mode of operation.
 Start migration slowly.
 We need to learn to walk before we can run.
-Think about choosing the part of the system that can teach you the most about the process, and have low impact if we make a mistake.
+Think about choosing the part of the system that can teach you the most about the process and has low impact if we make a mistake.

 What is the first pick?